 There was a moment right when I first realized that I was autistic.
 Like a bright, shining bulb.
 And once that bulb was lit, it lit up a maze I didn’t even know I was in.
-A maze of emotions and discovering meaning within myself that I continue to navigate today.
+A tangle of emotions and discovering meaning within myself that I continue to navigate today.
 However, my internal discovery doesn’t change my outward appearance.
 This ‘eureka’ moment has led to so many answers to situations in my life, but it has also led to questions.

-Emotional logic got more complex the more I learned about human nature and needs.
+Emotional logic got more complex, the more I learned about human nature and needs.

 My ‘patchwork quilt’ of outward responses to society was actually part of the foundation of my mask.
-It’s a mask I still put on in unfamiliar territory, like camouflage in a recon mission.
+It’s a mask I still put on in unfamiliar territories, like camouflage in a recon mission.
 Continue reading